Need Help? Let's Talk

 Overview of Nepal Homestay Tour

-Nepal homestay tour is getting popular these days.
-During the Nepal homestay tour, you get to see the real side of the place.
-You can experience local life and connect with like-minded people.
+Nepal homestay tours are becoming popular.
+During a homestay tour, you get to see the real side of the place, experience local life, and connect with like-minded people.
 The homestays you will find in Nepal are primary and not famous places.
 They are less traveled.
+Experience the unique opportunity of being a part of the ethnic Nepalese village for a few days of your life with this trip.

 Though they are more off the beaten track, your hosts will prepare traditional Nepali meals wherever you go.
 Dal Bhat is the nation’s favorite one.
 You can also get the local dishes depending on your host.
 You can try the very particular Newar or Tharu dishes.

-And if you would like to place your culinary skills to the test, offer to assist.
-Or you can ask your hosts to show you ways to cook, sort of a local.
+If you would like to test your culinary skills, offer to assist.
+Or you can ask your hosts to show you how to cook like a local.
 Hotels cannot compete when it involves that friendly home-away-from-home experience.

 You might not have such a luxury at a homestay, but they make up for this with their welcome.
 If you’re traveling alone, you’ll always find someone to share your experiences with.
 You will find people who you want to listen to about your day.